gabrielvpina/viralquest/README.md

 Now it's possible to use the `Pfam-A.hmm` file in the **ViralQuest** pipeline!

 ## Output Files
-This is the output files:
+This is the output directory structure:
 ```
 SAMPLE/
 ├── fasta-files